tombosmansibm/custom_isam_collection/README.md

 ## Custom collection

 I think that in general (for ISAM) a custom collection only brings value for roles and custom modules/packages at this moment for Tower.
-Playbooks are better maintained in there separate Git repository, and inventories also should be in a separate git repository.
+Playbooks are better maintained in their separate Git repository, and inventories also should be in a separate git repository.

 **It's actually very very hard at the moment to implement collections on Tower/AWX.
 It's just too soon.**